When do applications open?

 You will not share classes with other BA or Diploma courses however you will have the opportunity to meet other students at networking events and gigs.
-All CPD Diploma students are welcome and encouraged to audition for gigs such as Live & Lyrical, End of Term alongside our other students.
-And we also have a specific CPD gig.
+All Diploma students are welcome and encouraged to audition for gigs such as Live & Lyrical, End of Term alongside our other students.
+And we also have a specific Diploma in Professional Musicianship gig.

 Can I apply for the BA(Hons) in Commercial Modern Music after this course?

 The BA (Hons) in Commercial Modern Music is a four-year full-time degree validated by Technological University Dublin.
 Students choose to study one of 5 streams: Guitar, Bass, Drums, Vocals or Songwriting.
-Graduates of the Foundation Diploma can apply, in fact on average 75% % of CPD Diploma students apply to progress to the BA (Hons) in Commercial Modern Music.
-Some CPD Diploma Students progressing are advanced directly into the second year of the BA (Hons) Commercial Modern Music programme.
+Graduates of the Foundation Diploma can apply, in fact on average 75% % of Diploma students apply to progress to the BA (Hons) in Commercial Modern Music.
+Some Diploma Students progressing are advanced directly into the second year of the BA (Hons) Commercial Modern Music programme.
 All academic requirements are reviewed by TU Dublin.

-All Irish & EU applications must be made through the CAO at www.cao.ie/apply.php using the course code DT506.
+All Irish & EU applications must be made through the CAO at www.cao.ie/apply.php using the course code TU 961.

-Applications open from November and close at 5.15pm on 1st February each year.
-As this is a restricted course, late applications are not accepted.
+Applications open from November and close at 5.15pm on 1st February.

 Can I take part in the BIMM Study Exchange Programme?